Sufficient information definition

 Sufficient information means, for purposes of determining whether a group health plan or health insurance issuer offering group health insurance coverage has sufficient information to calculate the median of the contracted rates described in paragraph (b) of this section—

 Sufficient information means that MSP contractors must provide USAID with verified information requested in project PMPs and the Mission PMP, which should allow USAID to make strategic decisions about the direction of its project portfolios.
-“Accurate information” means the MSP contractor must, to the best of its abilities, ensure USAID receives data that reflects the reality in the field without bias or distortion.
+“Accurate information” means the MSP contractor will, to the best of its abilities, ensure USAID receives data that reflects the reality in the field without bias or distortion.
 “Verified information” refers to the role the MSP contractor must play in corroborating information that other USAID implementing partners provide through their normal reporting functions.
-In addition to verification, the MSP contractor in some cases must assess the quality of the data collected and to confirm activity implementation.
+In addition to verification, the MSP contractor in some cases will be required to assess the quality of the data collected and to confirm activity implementation.

 Examples of Sufficient information in a sentence